Potential Landscapes Reveal Spatiotemporal Structure in Urban Mobility: Hodge Decomposition and Principal Component Analysis of Tokyo Before and During COVID-19: Results

 \subsection{Spatiotemporal dynamics revealed through PCA on potential landscape}

-Further, we performed PCA on the potential landscapes for different scenarios, including weekdays and holidays in 2019 and 2021 (Sec.~\ref{method_pca}).
-Notably, the first three principal components accounted for 96.3\% of the variance (Supplementary Information), underscoring their crucial role in explaining the underlying mobility patterns.
-By focusing on these dominant components, we transformed the temporal sequence of potential landscapes into a trajectory within the three-dimensional space of the principal components.
-As illustrated in the right panel of Fig.~\ref{fig_schematic}, this trajectory encoded temporal information, while the corresponding eigenvectors $\mathbf{w}_{k}$ conveyed the spatial characteristics of the flow.
-The results for weekdays in 2019 are shown in Fig.~\ref{fig_timeseries}.
+Additionally, we performed PCA on the potential landscapes for different scenarios, including weekdays and holidays in 2019 and 2021 (Section~\ref{method_pca}).
+Notably, the first three principal components accounted for 96.3\% of the variance (Supplementary Information), highlighting their crucial role in explaining the underlying mobility patterns.
+By focusing on these dominant components, we mapped the temporal sequence of potential landscapes into a trajectory within the three-dimensional space of the principal components.
+As illustrated in the right panel of Fig.~\ref{fig_schematic}, this trajectory captured temporal information, while the corresponding eigenvectors $\mathbf{w}_{k}$ conveyed the spatial characteristics of the flow.
+These eigenvectors are the static potential landscapes, and their linear combinations with temporal coefficients approximate the temporal dynamics.
+The results for weekdays in 2019 appear in Fig.~\ref{fig_timeseries}.

-PC1 primarily captured the characteristic commuting patterns, with its score peaking during the morning rush hours (06:00-09:00) and dipping in the evening (17:00-22:00), as shown in Fig.~\ref{fig_timeseries}a.
-The corresponding eigenvector $\mathbf{w}_1$ (Fig.~\ref{fig_timeseries}d) was concentrated within the special wards of Tokyo, particularly inside the Yamanote loop line, which constituted the city’s central business district and extended to several key subcenters including Chiba, Kawasaki, and Yokohama.
-This spatial distribution, combined with the temporal trend, signified the typical flow of estimated commuters from suburban regions into urban centers in the morning, followed by return trips in the evening.
-Notably, PC1 consistently exhibited higher scores than PC2 and PC3, underscoring its primary role in capturing dominant mobility dynamics.
+PC1 primarily captured the dominant commuting patterns.
+Temporally, its score peaks during the morning rush hours (06:00--09:00) and dips in the evening (17:00--22:00), as shown in Fig.~\ref{fig_timeseries}a.
+Spatially, the potential landscapes from its corresponding eigenvector $\mathbf{w}_1$ (Fig.~\ref{fig_timeseries}d) were concentrated within the special wards of Tokyo, particularly inside the Yamanote loop line, which constituted the central business district and extended to several key subcenters of the metropolis, including Chiba, Kawasaki, and Yokohama.
+This spatial distribution of potentials, combined with the temporal trend, indicated the typical flow of estimated commuters from suburban regions into urban centers in the morning, followed by return trips in the evening.
+Notably, PC1 consistently exhibited higher scores than PC2 and PC3, highlighting its primary role in capturing dominant mobility dynamics.

+This interpretation finds support in the pearson-correlation analysis between the eigenvector $\mathbf{w}_1$ and the number of employees by industry (Fig.~\ref{fig_eigen}).
+The data on employees are drawn from the 2021 Economic Census for Business Activity conducted by the Statistics Bureau of Japan, and we used the major category defined by the Japan Standard Industrial Classification.
+Notably, the employees in the Agriculture and Forestry and Fisheries sectors are not individually shown in the data, and the Mining sector is omitted in this analysis because employment is minimal compared with other sectors.
+The eigenvector $\mathbf{w}_1$ of PC1 was positively correlated with the number of employees in every industry and showed a strong correlation (0.933 $\pm$ 0.007) with the total number of employees (all industries).
+This observation indicates that PC1 primarily captures the major commuting trips as the basic pattern of the daily mobility.